jlevy/og-equity-compensation/README.md

   offering to sell their shares to the company first.
 - Unlike a transaction on a public exchange, the buyer and seller of private company stock are not in total control of the sale.
-  There are a few reasons why companies may not support secondary sales:
+  There are a few reasons **why companies may not support secondary sales**:
   - Historically, startups have seen little purpose in letting current employees sell their stock, since they prefer employees hold their stock and work to make it more valuable by improving the value of the company as a whole.